-Black-and-white, often abbreviated B/W or B&W, is a term referring to a number of monochrome forms in visual arts.
-Black-and-white as a description may be considered a misnomer in that the images are not ordinarily starkly contrasted black and white but combine black and white in a continuum producing a range of shades of gray:
+Black and white as a description may be considered a misnomer in that the images are not ordinarily starkly contrasted black and white but combine black and white in a continuum producing a range of shades of gray:

 Digital photography has very clearly changed the way we can shoot in black and white, and it is perfectly obvious that by far the most important practical difference between a sensor and film is that now you can have both color and monochrome from the same shot.
-There is no prior choice to be made, no decision to load black-and-white film rather than color film before setting out.
+There is no prior choice to be made, no decision to load black and white film rather than color film before setting out.
 So, why wouldn’t you try it?

 Like This Article?